-Faculty, staff, and students at the School of Drama have access to many different software titles, both for school and personal use.
+Faculty, staff, and students at the School of Drama have access to different software titles, both for school and personal use.
 Below is a sample of titles with details about usage and purchasing.

 - Adobe Software